Ishan Girdhar

 Step 4: Carry out the DPIA

-Understand the purpose of the data and the processing in respect of the data.
-Utilise Data Flow & Data Usage diagrams.
-Ensure you have a valid and lawful reason for processing the PII, and that you can balance the rights of the people whose data you intend to process.
+Understand the purpose of the data and the processing with respect to it—Utilise Data Flow and data Usage diagrams.
+Ensure you have a valid and lawful reason for processing the PII and balance the rights of the people whose data you intend to process.
 Using the template process (provided in the resources section below) includes identifying, assessing, and planning actions to mitigate individual privacy and data protection risks.

 Step 5: Add your findings to the Risk Register

-The organisation needs to incorporate the considerations, conclusions and actions arising from the DPIA report.
-Add the risks identified as part of DPIA activity in your organisation’s risk register for appropriate risk treatment and tracking until closure and monitoring on an ongoing basis.
-Track your actions identified and test its operation against original purpose and data protection considerations once your processing is underway.
+The organization needs to incorporate the considerations, conclusions, and actions arising from the DPIA report.
+Add the risks identified as part of DPIA activity in your organization's risk register for appropriate risk treatment and tracking until closure and monitoring on an ongoing basis.
+Track your actions identified and test their operation against the original purpose and data protection considerations once your processing is underway.

 Closing Notes